 That’s the conclusion of the National Cancer Institute.
 American Cancer Society.
 National Health Service (UK).
 Cancer Council Australia.
 American Society of Clinical Oncology.
 Canadian Cancer Society.
 Cancer Research UK.
 American Lung Association.
 Cancer Society NZ.
 And the list goes on and on.

 Lung cancer is a major cause of cancer death.
 That’s true among both men and women.
-And around the world.
-Smoking is the the biggest cause.
+And also around the world.
+Smoking is by far the biggest cause.
 However there are many risk factors.

 A lung cancer risk factor is anything that increases the chance of getting the disease.
 However, having one or more risk factors doesn’t mean that a person will get lung cancer.
 And some people get the disease without any of these risk factors.